Possible shooting threat spurs increased security on Wicksburg High School's campus

-Houston County Superintendent David Sewell said the student who allegedly made the threat had been identified and the case has been turned over to the Houston County Sherriff's Department to pursue an investigation.
+Houston County Superintendent David Sewell said a suspected student had been identified and the case has been turned over to the Houston County Sheriff's Department for investigation.

 "We had extra security on campus this morning, but it has not been verified there was a threat," he said.
 "The admins are still checking on it."

 As of 1:30 p.m.
-Thursday, no incident related to the threat has occurred.
+Thursday, no incident related to the threat had occurred.

-The Houston County Sherriff's Department has not been immediately available to comment on the status of the investigation.
+The Houston County Sheriff's Department has not been immediately available to comment on the status of the investigation.

 "As most probably have heard, there was a threat made at school today.
 It is believed to be a lot words but all precautions will be taken.
 There will be extra security so it will be even safer than it usually is," Wicksburg posted on their Facebook page Wednesday.